-In the heart of the Delta, in lush, verdant shade and surrounded by flowing channels of crystal-clear water, lies Xigera (pronounced Keejera) Camp, on the aptly named Paradise Island.
+Deep in the Delta, in lush, verdant shade and surrounded by flowing channels of crystal-clear water, lies Xigera (pronounced Keejera) Camp, on the aptly named Paradise Island.
 Meals are enjoyed in the lounge and dining area overlooking one of the myriad channels, or under the stars in a traditional African boma.
 A star deck and plunge pool round out the experience.

 Being enveloped by water on all sides allows you to fully experience the inundation of the annual floodwaters that move slowly along channels and into lagoons during the winter months, before retreating as summer approaches.
-Water-loving red lechwe, spotted-necked otter, elephant and tsessebe - and the highest density of the elusive sitatunga antelope in the Delta - make their home here, as do predators such as leopard and spotted hyaena.
+Water-loving red lechwe, spotted-necked otter, elephant and tsessebe make their home here, as do predators such as leopard and spotted hyaena.
+There is even a chance of seeing the elusive sitatunga in the riverbeds.
 Birders will delight in avian fishermen, such as Pel's fishing-owl, African skimmer and slaty egret.